5.16 Safe Working and Learning Environment Policy

 This policy is not meant to abridge rights, such as free speech, which are otherwise protected by law, and this policy will be enforced consistent with such laws.
 This policy is not intended to abridge academic freedom (as outlined in the Faculty Handbook).
 Academic freedom thrives on the independent and open exchange of ideas among students and teachers.
 However, academic freedom can exist only when all are free to pursue ideas in a non-threatening, non-coercive atmosphere of mutual respect.

 Prohibited discrimination, harassment, and sexual assault run counter to the objectives of this university and violate Arizona Board of Regents and university policy.
-When individuals feel coerced, threatened, intimidated, or otherwise pressured by others into granting sexual favors, or are singled out for derision, abuse, or discriminatory treatment based on their sex, race, age, color, national origin, religion, sexual orientation, disability, veteran status, or gender identity, their academic and work performance is likely to suffer.
+When individuals feel coerced, threatened, intimidated, or otherwise pressured by others into granting sexual favors, or are singled out for derision, abuse, or discriminatory treatment based on their sex, race, age, color, national origin, religion, sexual orientation, disability, veteran status, gender identity, and genetic information their academic and work performance is likely to suffer.
 Such actions violate not only the dignity of the individuals, but also the integrity of the university as an institution of learning.
 Retaliation taken for reporting or objecting to prohibited types of discrimination, consensual amorous relationships, sexual and/or other prohibited harassment, or sexual assault is also a violation of the law and this policy.

 When faculty, administrators, and supervisors receive a complaint under this policy or have reason to believe a violation of this policy has occurred, it is their obligation to take steps to prevent its continuation (as outlined in section VII.
 C).